Jervis McEntee: Biography

-McEntee was born in Rondout, New York on July 14, 1828, the son of James Smith McEntee (1800-1887), a civil engineer, and his wife Sarah Jane McEntee (1805-1883).
+McEntee was born in Rondout, New York on July 14, 1828, the son of James Smith McEntee (1800–1887), a civil engineer, and his wife Sarah Jane McEntee (1805–1883).
 His sister Mary was the wife of architect and co-designer of New York's Central Park Calvert Vaux.
 Otherwise, little is known of his childhood.
-From approximately 1844–1846, he attended the Clinton Liberal Institute in Clinton, New York.
+From approximately 1844 to 1846, he attended the Clinton Liberal Institute in Clinton, New York.

 He exhibited his first painting as a self-taught artist at the National Academy of Design in New York City in 1850.
 In the fall of that year he apprenticed with Frederic Edwin Church, then regarded as a rising star in the American art world.
 He left Church's studio in 1851, and while he never achieved Church's level of fame and fortune, they remained lifelong friends.
 After studying with Church, McEntee attempted a career as a businessman in Rondout, but did not experience much success.
 After three years he gave up business and devoted himself wholly to his art, becoming one of the charter residents of Richard Morris Hunt's Tenth Street Studio Building in 1857.
 Since many of the building's other occupants were bachelors or commuters, McEntee and his wife (who was known as a lively, sympathetic hostess) became the center of a spontaneous salon frequented by some of the best-known artists, writers, and actors of the era.
 After his wife died in 1878, McEntee stayed on at the building, an increasingly lonely widower, until his death in 1891.

 McEntee was a particularly close friend of Hudson River School artists Sanford Robinson Gifford, Worthington Whittredge, John Ferguson Weir, as well as figurative painter Eastman Johnson.
 He was made an associate of the National Academy of Design in 1860, and a full academician in 1861.
 In 1869 he visited Europe, painting much in Italy.
 He died of Bright's disease at his home in Rondout on January 27, 1891, and is buried in Montrepose Cemetery in Kingston, New York.